Meet the Team

 Email: vishal@wy4cj.org

-• Yasmin Bijvank, The Hague Mobilization Coordinator, The Netherlands
+Yasmin Bijvank, The Hague Mobilization Coordinator, the Netherlands

 Yasmin holds an MSc in International Politics from SOAS University of London, specializing in Climate Justice, International Accountability, and Security Politics.
 As Head of Connection at Young Women in Sustainable Development, she supports collaborative initiatives empowering youth and women in sustainability as lead of communications.
 Her lobbying experience in the Netherlands and EU has focused on coherent and just policy development.
 Her interest lies with working to foster holistic and inclusive decision-making through improving international cooperation and accountability frameworks.